OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket-part-2-is-format-relevant/index.md

 Q4 bowlers excel in Tests and ODIs.

-Q2 & Q3 batters in Tests & ODI
+Q2 & Q3 batters do well in Tests & ODI

 Q1 excel in T20I

-Q2 Bowlers in T20I
+Q2 Bowlers do well in T20I

-NOT Q1 Batters in Tests & ODI
+Q1 Batters DONT do well in Tests & ODI

-NOT Q1 Bowlers in Tests
+Q1 Bowlers DONT do well in Tests

-NOT Q4 batters in ODI & T20I
+Q4 batters DONT do well in ODI & T20I

 Based solely on these findings it would perhaps be useful to incorporate some of these weightings when creating an holistic decision matrix for selection processes.